waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - My tools (`pathfinder`, etc.) are for complex computational tasks.
 - **Tool Development:** My `pathfinder` tool has been updated to correctly handle impassable targets.
 It still cannot account for scripted barriers like the strong current, so manual exploration is sometimes needed.
 - **Agent Usage Reminder:** I must use my `menu_navigator_agent` for all complex menu tasks to avoid manual errors.
-- **Future Development Ideas:** A tool to analyze map XML and provide step-by-step solutions for boulder puzzles.

 # IV.
 Puzzles & Lessons Learned